taringamberini/octopress-static-comments/README.md

 If you like you can insert the StaticComments switch on/off lines just after the Disqus lines which come with the Octopress default setup.

-### Comments moderation

-E-mailing the comments to you, though, is a fairly natural workflow.
-You just save the comments out to your `_comments` directory, then re-generate the site and upload.
-This provides a natural "moderation" mechanism, at the expense of discouraging wide-ranging "realtime" discussion.

 ## A caveat about Liquid